-Through our Heroes Linked and 360 Recovery programs, as well as partnerships with, and the funding of, carefully vetted Veterans Support Organizations, the MVAT Foundation seeks to further its mission.
+Through our Heroes Linked and other programs, the MVAT Foundation seeks to further its mission.

 The MVAT Foundation is an IRS-designated 501 (c) (3) non-profit organization.
 Our Tax ID number is 27-0222812.
 Contributions to the MVAT Foundation are tax deductible to the fullest extent of the law.

 Our 2016 printed informational brochure is available for online viewing and downloading.